 5. Providing insufficient info about the business

-In the early days of the worldwide web, people were a lot more suspicious about the internet, particularly when it came to buying products, providing credit card details, personal information and the like.
-Today, a lot of that distrust is gone – but not all of it.
+In the early days of world wide web, people were a lot more suspicious about the internet, particularly when it came to buying products, providing credit card details, personal information and the like.
+Today, a lot of that distrust is gone — but not all of it.

 You’ll notice that even on ecommerce websites, the About page is one of the most visited pages on the website.
 This indicates that people like to have the option of getting a little information about a company when they browse a website.
 Yet so often ecommerce stores will not have About or Contact pages on the website.